vgtomahawk/LR_GC_OOD/README.md

 <b> Code Structure and TLDR: </b>

-<i>code/util.py</i>: Contains most of the argument speficications.
+<i>code/util.py</i>: Contains most of the argument specifications.
 Ignore arguments or argument groups with an "IGNORE" comment on top of them <br/>

 <i>code/train.py</i>: Contains the training and inference mechanism <br/>